-In addition to our efforts in discovery science, we are also working toward more translational goals by identifying small molecules that may serve as effective drugs in treating virus-associated malignancies.
+Our team studies the gene regulation of human viruses that cause cancer.
+We have chosen to examine viruses not only because of relevance to human disease, but also because dramatic changes in transcription during the life cycle provide manipulatable switches for dissecting regulatory mechanisms.
+In addition to our efforts with discovery science, we are also working toward more translational goals by identifying small molecules that may serve as effective drugs in treating virus-associated malignancies.

-BC3321 Laboratory in Microbiology
+- BIOL BC3321 Laboratory in Microbiology

-BC3591/2 Guided Research and Seminar
+- BIOL BC3591/2 Guided Research & Seminar

-BC3593/4 Senior Thesis Research
+- BIOL BC3593/4 Senior Thesis Research & Seminar

 - BIOL BC3597 Guided Research

-Class of '21 Award, Reed College
+- Class of '21 Award, Reed College

 - Graduate Research Fellowship, National Science Foundation

-Certificate of Distinction in Teaching, Harvard University
+- Certificate of Distinction in Teaching, Harvard University

-American Society for Microbiology
+- American Society for Microbiology

 Moquin SA, Thomas S, Whalen S, Warburton A, Fernandez SG, McBride AA, Pollard KS, Miranda JL.
 The Epstein-Barr virus episome maneuvers between nuclear chromatin compartments during reactivation.
 Journal of Virology.
 2018;92(3):e01413-17.

 He A, Miranda JL.
 JQ1 reduces Epstein–Barr virus-associated lymphoproliferative disease in mice without sustained oncogene repression.
 Leukemia & Lymphoma.
 2018;59(5):1248-51.